Wild Child (character): Fictional character biography

-His appearance deteriorates back to his initial feral form, which prompts him to leave Alpha Flight and Aurora.
+Wild Child's appearance deteriorates back to his initial feral form, which prompts him to leave Alpha Flight and his lover Aurora.
 He follows Valerie Cooper to the United States, where he joins X-Factor.
 There he begins a romantic relationship with his teammate Shard.
-His teammate Sabretooth frequently attempts, with little success, to convince Wild Child to become a hunter and killer like himself.
-He remains with the team until his body begins to mutate into a more feral form.
-He degenerates to a near-mindless state and is recruited into the new Weapon X team.
+His teammate Sabretooth unsuccessfully attempts to convince Wild Child to become a hunter and killer like himself.
+Wild Child degenerates to a near-mindless state and is recruited into the new Weapon X team.

-As part of his draft, Wild Child is paired with Sabretooth to try and recruit Sunfire to the program.
+As part of his draft into Weapon X, Wild Child is paired with Sabretooth to try and recruit Sunfire to the program.
 However, he refuses and badly burns Sabretooth.
-When Wild Child mocks his burns, Sabretooth slits his vocal cords and threatens to kill any medical staff who would operate on him, making sure that he would remain mute.
-His past flame, Aurora, is recruited into the team but is not herself.
-After the Weapon X upgrades she becomes cocky and aloof, snubbing Wild Child and engaging in a relationship with the horribly disfigured Director of the program.
-When Brent Jackson attempts to undermine the authority of director Malcolm Colcord, using Aurora's attitude toward him as motive, Jackson convinces Wild Child to join his splinter group.
+When Wild Child mocks his burns, Sabretooth slits his vocal cords, leaving him mute.
+His past flame, Aurora, is later recruited into the team but is not herself.
+She becomes cocky and aloof, snubbing Wild Child and engaging in a relationship with Weapon X director Brent Jackson.

 Wild Child is one of the mutants depowered after M-Day.
-His energy signature is found within the entity known as The Collective, along with the energy signatures of many other depowered mutants.
-It is later revealed that Wild Child regained his powers as well as previously erased memories.
+His energy signature is found within the Collective, along with the energy signatures of many other depowered mutants.
+It is later revealed that Wild Child regained his powers and his previously erased memories, along with his capability of speech.

-Wild Child appears once more in conflict with Wolverine aiding Omega Red, under the order of the enigmatic Romulus.
-His plan is to drop Logan into molten steel; however, he is interrupted by Omega Red.
-While Wild Child and Omega Red battle each other, Logan flees.
-Omega Red distracts Wild Child and impales him on his coils before throwing him into a vat of molten steel.

 In the new status quo for mutants post-House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
 Wild Child joins a loose group of outcast mutants, operating under Mister Sinister: the Hellions, which also include Havok, Kwannon, Empath, John Greycrow, and Nanny and Orphan-Maker.

 During a mission to Arakko, the Hellions encounter Tarn the Uncaring and his Locus Vile.
 In the ensuing battle, Wild Child is killed.
 He is resurrected, albeit stronger and with a more aggressive and impulsive personality as a result of dying in the dimension of Amenth.